 Self-Esteem: Thousands of books, world over, have been written on this subject.
-Countless coaches and psychotherapists, all over the world, coach people on how to raise your self-esteem.
+Countless coaches and psychotherapists, all over the world, coach people on how to raise your self-esteem, an essential by-product of high emotional intelligence.
 And yet, millions of people suffer from the consequences of having low self-esteem.

 In my 20 years of being a business owner, I have worked with people who stumped me with their brilliance as well as people who were nothing but a pain in the neck for everyone.
 That made me ponder –